On this page...

 Mental health conditions impact a large number of youth.
 The National Alliance on Mental Illness (NAMI) has put together an infographic to demonstrate the importance of this topic.
 Some statistics shared in this infographic are:

 - 1 in 5 children ages 13-18 have or will have a serious mental illness.

-- 50% of all lifetime cases of mental illness begin be age 14 and 75% by age 24.
+- 50% of all lifetime cases of mental illness begin by age 14 and 75% by age 24.

 - The average delay between the onset of symptoms and intervention is 8-10 years.

 - Approximately 50% of students age 14 and older with a mental illness drop out of high school.

-In addition, in 2011, suicide became the second leading cause of death for youth ages 15-24 in the U.S. In 2014, suicide was the second also the second leading case of death for youth ages 10-14 in the U.S., though it dropped to the third leading cause in 2015. - Leading Causes of Death and Injury Charts, CDC
+In addition, in 2011, suicide became the second leading cause of death for youth ages 15-24 in the U.S. In 2014, suicide was the second leading case of death for youth ages 10-14 in the U.S., though it dropped to the third leading cause in 2015. - Leading Causes of Death and Injury Charts, CDC

 Iowa's data tells a similar story, and in recent years, suicide has been the second leading cause of death for youth ages 15-24.